NSriram27/azure-pr-mcp/README-DEV.md

 <!-- © 2025, Hexagon AB and/or its subsidiaries and affiliates.
 All rights reserved. -->

-# ALI Dev MCP Server
+# S3D Dev MCP Server

 ## 📋 Project Overview

-The ALI Dev MCP Server is a development assistant that significantly **reduces development time** and **streamlines workflows** for ALI development teams.
+The S3D Dev MCP Server is a development assistant that significantly **reduces development time** and **streamlines workflows** for S3D development teams.
 This Model Context Protocol (MCP) server integrates seamlessly with VS Code GitHub Copilot to provide automated assistance.

 ### 🚀 **Key Benefits:**